Skip to content

 Linda Lamerson holds an Education Specialist Credential for students with mild to moderate disabilities.
 She spent the first 11 years of her career as a Special Education teacher at the Junior High level.

 From 2014 to 2018 she served the district as a site-level administrator.
 It was in July 2018 she took on the role of Special Education Coordinator and District Induction Coach.
-In this new role, she provides ongoing guidance, instruction, and just-in-time support for new teachers.
+In this role, she provides ongoing guidance, instruction, and just-in-time support for new teachers.
+She enjoys supporting new teachers in adopting effective instructional practices and curriculum that meet the needs of exceptional learners.

 Course: